codecapsules-io/codecapsules-docs/docs/tutorials/build-flask-htmx-app.md

 In the code snippet above, we’ve added the index route and bound the home function to it.
 The home function first queries the database to get a list of all books before returning the `index.html` template that’s populated with the list of books.

-Add the code below to add the `/submit` route to our app’s `views.py` file.
+Add the code below to add the `/submit` route to our app’s `views.py` file:

 ```py
 @app.route("/submit", methods=["POST"])